-Rule 7.01 Initiation of Proceeding
+Rule 7.01.
+Initiation of Proceeding

-The Commission for Lawyer Discipline may initiate an action for reciprocal discipline by filing a petition with BODA under TRDP Part IX and these rules.
+To initiate an action for reciprocal discipline under TRDP Part IX, the CDC must file a petition with BODA and request an Order to Show Cause.
 The petition must request that the Respondent be disciplined in Texas and have attached to it any information concerning the disciplinary matter from the other jurisdiction, including a certified copy of the order or judgment rendered against the Respondent.

-Rule 7.02 Order to Show Cause
+Rule 7.02.
+Order to Show Cause